 Personal and advertising injury coverage can protect you from the following:

 This coverage applies to professional catering businesses who rent out facilities or venues for an event.
 If you or a member of your team damage the property or its contents during an event, this coverage on your policy may respond to a covered claim and keep you from paying such a crippling expense.

 CATERING INSURANCE FROM FLIP

-We offer catering insurance starting at $299 per year and can add additional coverage options to fit your business needs.
+We offer catering insurance starting at $299 per year or $25.92 per month and can add additional coverage options to fit your business needs.
 As a business owner, we understand that you don’t have time to sit down with an insurance agent and get wrapped up in a lengthy process.
 Our online application makes it easy to get tailored coverage and our licensed agents are readily available to answer additional questions.

 We hope that breaking down common insurance terms was helpful and you’ll consider adding catering insurance to your risk management strategy.